getapid/apid/site/content/docs/reference/request.md

 {{ h3(text="headers") }}

 {{ field(type="mapping", required="no", desc="Headers to attach to the request.
 Keys may repeat.
-If keys repeat, all the values are added to the header.") }}
+If keys repeat or the values are arrays, all the values are added to the header.") }}

 {{ h3(text="body") }}